coderextreme/x3dschema/README.md

 There are also the options to include and exclude filename patterns

-Try this command, if you have Java and abt installed:
+Try this command, if you have Java and and installed:

 $ ant

 # works with X3DJSAIL (not JSON schema at this point)